Master of Social Work (MSW) Programs in Connecticut - Campus and Online

 Advanced Standing Campus-Based MSW Programs in Connecticut

-Fairfield University has an advanced standing option for applicants to its hybrid, low-residency MSW program.
+Fairfield University has an advanced standing option for applicants to its hybrid, low-residency MSW program that has a Clinical Specialist focus.
 Eligibility for the advanced standing track is restricted to candidates who hold a BSW degree from a CSWE-accredited undergraduate program.
-The advanced standing curriculum consists of 45 credits, including 650 hours of field education.
-It has a clinical social work focus with an optional Sexual and Gender Minority Mental Health concentration.
+The advanced standing curriculum consists of 30 credits, including 450 hours of field education.
+Students take advanced courses in areas like diversity, equity, and social justice promotion; human behavior and mental health; psychopathology and assessment techniques; social work ethics; and solutions-focused therapy.
+In addition to its clinical social work focus, this program has an optional l Sexual and Gender Minority Mental Health concentration.
 Students in the advanced standing program can complete their degree in three semesters of full-time enrollment.
-Fairfield University’s MSW program is currently in the candidacy phase for CSWE-accreditation.

 Sacred Heart University has a campus-based advanced standing MSW program in which students attend classes one day per week when school is in session and engage in 550 hours of field education.
 The program has two specialization options: Direct Clinical Practice, and Direct Community Practice.
+Students take courses on systems-focused approaches to social work, clinical diagnoses and assessments, and tackling racist policies and social structures.
+In addition to their field education, students complete an integrative Capstone Project.
 To be eligible for the program, applicants must hold a BSW degree from a CSWE-accredited undergraduate program earned within the last six years with a B or better in all social work courses and an overall undergraduate GPA of 3.0 or higher.
 The advanced standing program is designed to be completed in one year of full-time enrollment.

-Southern Connecticut State University (SCSU) offers a 39-credit advanced standing MSW program that is primarily campus based but that includes some online instruction.
+Southern Connecticut State University (SCSU) offers a 33-credit advanced standing MSW program that is primarily campus-based but that includes some online instruction (students can complete up to 50% of their course credits online).
 The program, offered through SCSU’s Department of Social Work, gives students the option of a Community Practice: Community Organization, Policy, and Leadership specialization and a Clinical Practice specialization.
 The Clinical Practice specialization has five concentration options: Children and Families; Families and Elders; Mental Health and Substance Use: Co-Occurring Disorders (COD); and Social Work in School Settings.

 Students who enroll full-time in SCSU’s advanced standing program can complete their degree in one calendar year by taking courses in successive summer, fall, and spring semesters.
-Program requirements include 600 hours of field education.
+Program requirements include courses on systemic oppression and social functioning, substance use, psychopathology, analysis of social welfare policies, and social work program development and research.
+Students are also required to complete 550 hours of specialized field education.
 Eligibility for advanced standing admission at SCSU is extended to students who hold a BSW degree from a CSWE-accredited undergraduate program earned within the last six years and whose cumulative undergraduate GPA was 3.0 or higher on a four-point scale.

-The University of Connecticut (UConn) offers a campus-based, advanced standing MSW program through its School of Social Work.
+The University of Connecticut (UConn) offers a campus-based, 35-credit advanced standing MSW program through its School of Social Work.
 To qualify for advanced standing status, applicants must have earned a BSW degree from a CSWE-accredited undergraduate program in the last six years and have a cumulative undergraduate GPA of at least 3.0 on a four-point scale, although a 3.5 or higher GPA is preferred.
 There are three designated specializations that advanced standing students can choose from: Community Organizing (CORG); Individuals, Groups, and Families Practice (IGFP); and Policy Practice (POPR).
-UConn’s advanced standing option requires full-time enrollment, 560 hours of field education, and begins with an intensive five-week summer session.
-The program can then be completed in two semesters.
+Students in the program focus primarily on their specialization coursework.
+For example, CORG students take courses in theories of community interventions, grassroots organizing, and program planning and evaluation, while IGFP students take courses in advanced practice for individuals and groups, fighting against human oppression, and advocating for clients across settings and populations.
+POPR students can explore courses in financing social work policies, program development and assessment, and social welfare policy analysis.
+UConn’s advanced standing option also requires 560 hours of field education.

 Online